gakimball/ats-1/README.md

 1 + x!
 ```

-By adding `!`, a variable can be defined and immediately assigned using the top stack value:
+By adding `!`, a variable can be defined and immediately assigned using the top stack value.
+If not immediately assigned, variables have the value `0` by default.

 ```
 ( Before )